Assigning VLANs to Switch Ports (Cisco IOS)

 NetsTuts_SW1(config-if-range)#end

-Verify with "show vlan brief" command
+Verify with show vlan brief

 VLAN Name Status Ports